Lepehn/the-elder-scrolls-skyrim-checklist/README.md

-# the-elder-scrolls-skyrim-checklist
+# 📋 the-elder-scrolls-skyrim-checklist
 https://lepehn.github.io/the-elder-scrolls-skyrim-checklist/

-A sleek, lightweight checklist web app to help you track quests, factions, and collectibles in **The Elder Scrolls V: Skyrim**.
+A sleek, lightweight checklist web app to help you track progress in **The Elder Scrolls V: Skyrim**.
 Inspired by fan-made guides for games like *Dark Souls* and *Bloodborne*, this project helps you stay organized without spoilers or unnecessary fluff.

----

-## 📋 Features
+## 🧩 Features

 - ✅ Track progress across:
   - Main Quests
+  - Side Quests
+  - Faction Quests
+  - Divine Quests
+  - Daedirc Quests
+  - Dawnguard DLC
+  - Dragonborn DLC
+  - Shouts
+  - Stones of Berenziah
+  - Bugs in a Jar
+  - Dragon Claws
+  - Treasure Maps
+  - Misc.
+Collectibles
+  - Pargons
+  - Dragon Priest Masks
+- 🗂️ Filter by type:
+  - Main Quests
-  - Side Quests (WIP)
+  - Side Quests
+  - Faction Quests
+  - Divine Quests
+  - Daedirc Quests
+  - Dawnguard DLC
+  - Dragonborn DLC
+  - Shouts
+  - Stones of Berenziah
+  - Bugs in a Jar
+  - Dragon Claws
+  - Treasure Maps
+  - Misc.
+Collectibles
+  - Pargons
+  - Dragon Priest Masks
+- 🗂️ Filter by status:
+  - Not Started
+  - In Progress
-  - Factions
+  - On Hold
-  - Civil War
+  - Completed
-- 🧭 Faction-based filtering for **Factions/Civil War** (e.g. College of Winterhold, Imperial Legion, Stormcloaks)
+- 📦 Export and import your checklist list as a `.json` file
+- 📊 View progress tracking per type
+- 📈 Stats with:
+  - Bar chart for **Overall Status**
+  - Total overall counts and **completion percentages**
+- 🎯 See percentage completed overall and by type
+- 🧾 See completed, in progress, and summary of status totals
+- 🖱️ Tab-based navigation for type-specific lists
+- 🔄 Responsive charts with consistent sizing and aspect ratio
 - 💾 Progress saved locally in your browser
 - 📱 Responsive layout (desktop & mobile friendly)
-- 🖤 Stylish, dark-themed UI

----

-## 🥫 Factions

-The **Faction** tab allows you to track faction quests in the game.
-Each faction is tied to a tag.

-### 📍 Faction Filter

-You can filter the checklist by location using the filter buttons at the top of the Cans tab.

-- 🔎 **Filter** cans by their location (e.g. `College of Winterhold`, `Imperial Legion`, `Stormcloaks`)
-- ✅ **Easily track** what's missing per faction
-- 🧭 **Plan** your quest runs more efficiently

-Click `All` to show the full list again.

----

 ## 💾 Saving Your Progress